NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 ```

 # Limitations
 * Prefix/suffix length is limited to 16 characters (including color codes) on <1.13.
+There is no reachable limit on 1.13+.
 * Name cannot be effectively changed and plugin doesn't offer it.
-* Since 1.13 the name can only have one code.
+* Since 1.13, the name can only have one code.
 That is either color or magic code (such as &4 or &l), but not both.
 * Name does not support RGB codes.
 Any used RGB colors will be rounded to the nearest legacy code.
 * Name color and glow color are managed by the same value, which means they cannot be different.